-Which Bose noise-canceling headphones should you buy?
+Bose QC 35 II vs. QC 25: What's the difference (and which should you buy)?

 - Good price

-- Technically discontinued
+- Discontinued

-Most folks should probably splurge on the QC 35 II.
-Still there's much to love about the older model.
-Both noise-cancelling over-ear headsets come with their own perks and features.
+Most folks should probably splurge on the QC 35 II, which is one of the best headphones for working at home.
+Still, there's much to love about the older model.
+Both noise-canceling over-ear headsets come with their own perks and features.
 If you're considering a set, here's how they compare.

 |Bose QC 35 II